DCCdelang/dev-blog-dante/README.md

 This site is based on Jekyll minima and is hosted by github pages.

-Content will be added sporatically and consist of both technical topics as side hobby's.
+Content will be added sporadically and consist of both technical topics and projects as other interests.

 Hope u enjoy!